How to Set Up an AWS Application Load Balancer

 NEA should already be deployed in AWS EC2.

-NEA should be joined to NMC.
+NEA should join NMC.

 A certificate should already be created.